Video credit: FF Nick Bartos

 You are taking the first step in the membership process by completing an application.
 If you are interested, please fully complete the first three sections of the application below.
 On the second page is a release waiver for police background check and results of department required physical examinations.
 This must be signed in the presences of a Notary Public who must also sign and stamp the application.
 Junior member applicants (under the age of 18) do not complete the waiver section, but must have a parent or legal guardian sign the application form.
 You'll need Adobe Reader to view and print the application.
 Click here to download Adobe Reader.

-When fully completed, your application can be returned to any Town of Vernon fire house (Monday nights between 7:00 p.m. and 9:00 p.m.), the "Information Desk" at Vernon Town Hall, or it can be mailed to Town of Vernon Fire Department, P.O.
-Box 54, Vernon, CT 06066, Attention: Recruitment Committee.
-Once received, a member of the Recruitment Committee will call to confirm that your application has been received, give you some general information regarding when you can expect to begin with the department, starting with your introductory meeting with the Fire Chief and answer any questions you might have.
-Typically, our introductory training programs are held twice a year (spring and fall).
+When fully completed, your application can be mailed or dropped off to: Town of Vernon Fire Department, Attn: Administrative Assistant Chief, 280 West Rd, Vernon, CT 06066.
+Once received, a member of the Recruitment Committee will call or email you to confirm that your application has been received, give you some general information regarding when you can expect to begin with the department, starting with your introductory meeting with the Fire Chief and answer any questions you might have.
+Typically, our introductory training programs are held twice a year (spring and fall).”

 Also, click the tab above for Frequently Asked Questions that might assist you in some questions you might have.
 Again, thank you for your interest in joining the Town of Vernon Fire Department.